TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Abstract

 \section{Abstract}

-In order to produce facial-expression-specified talking head videos, previous audio-driven \emph{one-shot} talking head methods need to use a reference video with a matching speaking style (i.e., facial expressions).
-However, finding videos with a desired style may not be easy, potentially restricting their application.
-In this work, we propose an expression-controllable one-shot talking head method, dubbed TalkCLIP, where the expression in a speech is specified by the natural language.
-This would significantly ease the difficulty of searching for a video with a desired speaking style.
-Here, we first construct a text-video paired talking head dataset, in which each video has alternative prompt-alike descriptions.
-Specifically, our descriptions involve coarse-level emotion annotations and facial action unit (AU) based fine-grained annotations.
-Then, we introduce a CLIP-based style encoder that first projects natural language descriptions to the CLIP text embedding space and then aligns the textual embeddings to the representations of speaking styles.
-As extensive textual knowledge has been encoded by CLIP, our method can even generalize to infer a speaking style whose description has not been seen during training.
-Extensive experiments demonstrate that our method achieves the advanced capability of generating photo-realistic talking heads with vivid facial expressions guided by text descriptions.
+Audio-driven talking head generation has drawn growing attention.
+To produce talking head videos with desired facial expressions, previous methods rely on extra reference videos to provide expression information, which may be difficult to find and hence limits their usage.
+In this work, we propose TalkCLIP, a framework that can generate talking heads where the expressions are specified by natural language, hence allowing for specifying expressions more conveniently.
+To model the mapping from text to expressions, we first construct a text-video paired talking head dataset where each video has diverse text descriptions that depict both coarse-grained emotions and fine-grained facial movements.
+Leveraging the proposed dataset, we introduce a CLIP-based style encoder that projects natural language-based descriptions to the representations of expressions.
+TalkCLIP can even infer expressions for descriptions unseen during training.
+TalkCLIP can also use text to modulate expression intensity and edit expressions.
+Extensive experiments demonstrate that TalkCLIP achieves the advanced capability of generating photo-realistic talking heads with vivid facial expressions guided by text descriptions.